khyeo1011/stormhacks2025/README.md

 3.  **Initialize the database with static GTFS data:**

     After the services are running, you need to populate the database with initial bus route and schedule data.
-This step is crucial and only needs to be performed once after the first setup or if you clear your database volume.
+This step is crucial and only needs to be performed once after the first setup or if you clear your database volume. **This should be done automatically, but if it fails run:**

-    ```bash
+    ```
     docker-compose exec backend python /app/load_static_data.py
     ```